scaleapi/llm-engine/docs/guides/completions.md

 ## Batch completions

-The Python client also supports batch completins.
+The Python client also supports batch completions.
 Batch completions supports distributing data to multiple workers to accelerate inference.
 It also tries to maximize throughput so the completions should finish quite a bit faster than hitting models through HTTP.
 Use [Completion.batch_complete](../../api/python_client/#llmengine.completion.Completion.batch_complete) to utilize batch completions.

 Some examples of batch completions: